elsevierlabs-os/soda/docs/installation.md

     $ sudo systemctl start soda
     $ curl http://localhost:8080/soda/index.json

-Finally, we enable the service so it will run automatically whenever the server starts up, and stop the service with systemd, thereby also verifying that the `stop_app.sh` script works as intended.
+Finally, we enable the service so it will run automatically whenever the server starts up, and stop the service with systemd, thereby also verifying that the `stop_app.sh` script, which stops the two services in reverse order, works as intended.

     $ sudo systemctl enable soda
     $ sudo systemctl stop soda